-Which crash helmet manufacturer makes the safest helmets?
+Which motorcycle crash helmet manufacturer makes the safest helmets in 2022?

-Up from number 2 last year, Arai's excellent average score has risen from 4.4/5 to 4.5/5 over the course of 2019 putting them at the top of the pile for 2020.
+Arai's excellent average score has risen to 4/5 over recent years putting them in third place for 2022.
 Of 6 helmets tested since 2016, their average score has been massively helped with both the Signet-X and Corsair-X scoring maximum 5 stars for safety while all the others scored a fantastic 4 stars.
-And if you're after a Snell certified helmet, nobody gets more of their helmets Snell approved than Arai.
+And if you're after a Snell certified helmet, nobody gets more of their helmets Snell approved than Arai (most recently including the Classic V and XD4).
 All of which means - now more than ever - you can trust Arai's latest generation of helmets to perform.
 Check out our latest Arai reviews here.

-Storming up the chart this year from No. 8 is quality French maker, Shark Helmets.
-They've had 7 helmets tested by SHARP in the last four years with an average score of 4/5 stars.
-Which is no surprise because whatever the style of helmet and whatever it's been made of, every helmet tested by SHARP scored scored 4 stars which is an awesome performance (plus the chin bars on both modulars (including the Evo-One 2) scored 100% - which is a real rarity).
+Quality French maker, Shark Helmets is at No.4 for 2022.
+They've had 10 helmets tested by SHARP in the last few years with an average score of 4/5 stars.
+Which is no surprise because whatever the style of helmet and whatever it's been made of, every single helmet tested by SHARP since 2016 scored 4 stars which is an awesome performance (plus the chin bars on both modulars (including the Evo-One 2) scored 100% - which is a real rarity).
 All in all an amazing job from the French helmet masters.
 Click this link to check out all our Shark helmet reviews.

-At No.8 , Bell are still doing great but their three star Bell Qualifier DLX MIPS has spoiled the party a bit, meaning they’ve slipped down from 4th place last year.
-Having said that, Bell has scored a massive 4.4/5 across all 14 tested helmets over the years, which is the highest rating of any helmet brand overall.
-But because we weight recent reviews more heavily, that was enough to push Bell down the rankings a notch or two.
+At No.7, Bell are still doing great but their three star Bell Qualifier DLX MIPS has spoiled the party a bit.
+Having said that, Bell has scored a massive 4.27/5 across all 15 tested ECE helmets over the years, which is one of the highest ratings of any helmet brand overall.
+And, of course, Bell does get a heap of their DOT helmets Snell certified - including the Stars, Moto-9 and SRTs so all of those are top rated for protection.
 As always, you can read all our Bell helmet reviews here.

-Nudging up a place for 2020 is Scorpion Exo helmets.
-They've had 18 helmets tested by SHARP over the years, with their most recent 7 scoring an average of 3.1 out of 5 stars.
+Dropping back into our Top 10 for 2022 is Scorpion Exo helmets.
+They've had 20 helmets tested by SHARP over the years, with their most recent 9 helmets scoring a respectable average of 3.2 out of 5 stars.
 A few of their helmets - including the R2000 and R420 - have been Snell certified too, which is always great to see.
-They might be number nine, but don't forget, that's a better performance than lots of helmet makers managed.
+They might be number nine in our 2022 list, but don't forget, that's a better performance than lots of big name helmet makers managed.
 If you're interested in a Scorpion, check out our Scorpion Exo helmet reviews.

 Any chart/study like this has it's drawbacks of course, but hopefully it's a pretty good snapshot of how safe some of the main helmet brands will perform in an accident, relative to each other.

-This table relies on SHARP crash helmet testing data from the UK only (covering 2010 to early 2020) so it's never going to be fully comprehensive.
-And we've not included every helmet brand in the list.
+This table relies on SHARP crash helmet testing data only (covering 2016 to early 2022) so it's never going to be fully comprehensive and can't reflect many brands sold in the US.
+And even where a brand has been SHARP tested, we've not included every helmet brand in the list.
 There's a few reasons for this.
 Maybe they've not been tested enough to give a reasonably reliable amount of data - or maybe they've not been tested at all.
 Or maybe they've so little distribution, that we've chosen to leave a brand out.
 We've tended to focus on the main brands - meaning brands that are more widely known and which helmet buyers will want to know about and be able to find in motorcycle stores.

 Our main drawback is the limited number of helmets tested for some brands which will slant the figures - SHARP choose and buy the helmets themselves, so that's bound to skew the figures.
 If a brand's helmets haven't been chosen for testing, then they simply won't appear in our table.